The Newcomer’s Guide to Public Transportation in Mississauga (Updated 2026)

 Yes, you absolutely can!
 It’s a common trip for work and visiting family.
 MiWay buses connect seamlessly with Brampton Transit at several points, especially around the Westwood Square terminal.

 The PRESTO card makes the transfer easy, so you only have to tap once on each system.
-This is a great alternative to driving, especially when you consider the surprising costs of owning a car.

 Accessibility and Special Programs